 Each server should be listed with details of the connection.

-If the time is off by a significant factor and is preventing the node from operating properly (such as failing certificate verification), you can force an immediate synchronization using the following the steps:
+If the time is off by a significant factor and is preventing the node from operating properly (such as failing certificate verification), you can force an immediate synchronization using the following steps:

-Force an immediate synchronization using the following command:
+Force an immediate synchronization, using the following command:

 #chronyc -a makestep

-# commvault start
+# commvault restart